Upcoming Holiday Hours: Christmas

 Serious Acts

-- If the patron leaves, Staff must document the incident in report, and provide the information to his or her supervisor and manager.
+c.
+If the patron leaves, Staff must document the incident in report, and provide the information to their supervisor and manager.

-- The patron may be told that facility privileges have been suspended and they will not be permitted access to any City Recreation facility until disciplinary action has been finalized.
+e.
+The patron may be told that facility privileges have been suspended and they will not be permitted access to any City Recreation facility or program until disciplinary action has been finalized.

 Other Prohibited Acts

-- If the behavior does not stop, City Staff will inform the person to leave the facility immediately.
+c.
+If the behavior does not stop, City Staff may inform the person to leave the facility immediately.

-- In all cases regardless of severity City Staff are required to document any Unacceptable Behavior incident in an Incident Report to identify repeat offenders across City Recreation facilities.
-Incident reports are saved to the designated file and emailed to the supervisor and manager.
+e.
+In all cases regardless of severity City Staff are required to document any Unacceptable Behavior incident in an Incident Report to identify repeat offenders across City Recreation facilities.

 Guidelines for Suspension Lengths

-The Recreation Manager and/or Supervisor may suspend a patron for any length of time between one day and up to several years for prohibited acts.
+The Recreation Sr. Manager and/or Sr. Supervisor may suspend a patron for any length of time between one day and up to a permanent ban for prohibited acts.
 The following factors should be considered when determining how long a suspension should last.

-- The history of complaints with the patron
+b.
+The history of related issues with the patron

-- Whether the patron showed remorse for his or her actions
+g.
+Whether the patron shows remorse for their actions

 -

-A visitor who has been suspended may appeal the suspension decision or the conditions for reinstatement to the Recreation Area Manager by filing with him or her a written statement of appeal, including the basis of appeal, no later than seven (7) days after the visitor’s receipt of the written notice of suspension.
-(If the Recreation Area Manager is making the suspension recommendation, the person making the final decision about a suspension will be the Recreation Department Director.)
-The Recreation Area Manager will review the appeal in consultation with the Recreation Director.
-The decision of the Recreation Area Manager must be given to the visitor in writing, along with an explanation of the basis for the decision.
-That decision will be considered received on the day it is hand-delivered or emailed to the visitor, or three (3) business days from the date of mailing, if it is mailed to the visitor, and will be the City’s final decision on the matter.
+A visitor who has been suspended may appeal the suspension decision or the conditions for reinstatement to the Recreation Director or their designee by filing a written statement of appeal, including the basis of appeal, no later than seven (7) days after the visitor’s receipt of the written notice of suspension.
+The city staff member hearing the appeal will not be the same individual who made the initial suspension recommendation.
+The decision of the appeal must be given to the visitor in writing, along with an explanation of the basis for the decision.
+That decision will be considered received on the day it is hand-delivered or emailed to the visitor, or five (5) business days from the date of mailing, if it is mailed to the visitor, and will be the City’s final decision on the matter.

 -

-NOTE: There are instances when Staff Members at any level of responsibility may observe Unacceptable Behavior by a facility visitor.
-In all cases, a full-time classified Staff Member of higher responsibility handles the recommendation for suspension and either the Recreation Area Manager or the Recreation Director handles the appeal process, depending on whether the Recreation Area Manager was involved in dealing with the original discipline.
+NOTE: There are instances when Staff Members at any level of responsibility may observe Unacceptable Behavior in a facility or program.
+In all cases, a full-time classified Staff Member of higher responsibility handles the recommendation for suspension and either the Recreation Sr. Manager or the Recreation Director handles the appeal process, depending on whether the Recreation Sr. Manager was involved in dealing with the original discipline.

-- The Staff Member who handles the incident (may be a part-time employee or any fulltime staff member assigned to the facility) documents unacceptable behavior in an incident report, including his/her recommendation for suspension of the visitor.
+- The Staff Member who handles the incident (maybe a part-time employee or any full-time staff member assigned to the facility or program) documents unacceptable behavior in an incident report.

-- The Staff Member then submits the report or reports to his/her direct supervisor, along with previous incident reports on the same visitor (if applicable).
-All information is then given to the Program Supervisor for recommended discipline.
+- The Staff Member then submits the report or reports to their direct supervisor, along with previous incident reports on the same visitor (if applicable).
+All information is then given to the Sr. Supervisor for recommended discipline.

-- After reviewing all the available information and conducting such investigation as is determined to be necessary or appropriate, the Recreation Supervisor upholds or denies the recommendation for discipline or reinstatement conditions.
-If it is decided that a suspension is appropriate, the length of the suspension is set and notification is given to the visitor in writing of the decision, the basis for the decision, and the terms of reinstatement, along with the right of appeal, as outlined above.
+- After reviewing all the available information and conducting such investigation as is determined to be necessary or appropriate, the Recreation Sr. Manager or Recreation Director upholds or denies the recommendation for discipline or reinstatement conditions.
+If it is decided that a suspension is appropriate, the length of the suspension is set and notification is given to the visit or in writing of the decision, the basis for the decision, and the terms of reinstatement, along with the right of appeal, as outlined above.

 Air Quality & Extreme Heat Index#